wandb/docs/docs/guides/hosting/operator-airgapped.md

 ```
 Alternatively, download it from [here](https://github.com/wandb/wsm/releases).

+Please note that this tool requires a functioning Docker installation.

 #### List images and their versions

 To get an up to date list of image versions, execute: